sjmikler/progress-table/integrations.md

 In case of PyTorch or TensorFlow, we often use custom training loops where we can integrate Progress Table as shown above.
-What about libraries like Keras, where the progress bar is built-in the `model.fit` method?
+What about Keras, where the progress bar is built-in the `model.fit` method?
-There isn't any Keras specific integration in Progress Table, but you yourself can create a callback that'll replace the progress bar from Keras with a progress table.
+You can create a callback that will replace the progress bar built-in Keras with a progress table.
+Callback should inherit from `ProgbarLogger`.

 Here's an example: